ezraroi/Human-AI-Collab/output/concepts.md

 This editorial capacity is not a separate mechanism but the phenomenological experience of the user reshaping Narrative Self as Destiny Drive becomes articulated.
 The user no longer consumes pre-digested narratives (PSB) but actively authors meaning.
 ### 5. Sustained Self-Authored Direction
 - Destiny Drive becomes phenomenologically available as an organizing direction (vector).
-- The idiom stabilizes; object relations reorganize; non-serving contexts fall away.
+- The idiom **becomes more consistently articulable**; object relations reorganize; non-serving contexts fall away.
 - The work becomes both meaningful and inevitable.

 **Your case:** 43 notebooks; the natural compulsion to continue.